thinkorswim for Scalping

 Account Types for Scalping

-Scalping means entering and exiting trades frequently.
-There are some important rules to know.
-The two main ones are the PDT (pattern day trader) rule and the GFV (good faith violation) rule.
-The PDT rule affects margin accounts; the GFV rule affects cash accounts.
+PDT (pattern day trader) and GFV (good faith violation).
+The PDT rule affects margin accounts, and the GFV rule affects traders using cash accounts.

-The pattern day trader rule says you cannot make more than three day trades in a rolling five-day period unless you have at least $25,000 in your trading account.
+The pattern day trader rule says that a trader cannot make more than three day trades within a rolling five-business-day period unless the trader has a minimum of

-The GFV rule means you cannot sell stocks you just bought until the money used to buy them has settled.
-Settlement usually takes about 2 days after a trade.
+The GFV rule states that traders cannot sell securities they have purchased until the money used to buy those securities has settled.
+For stocks and ETFs, settlement now usually takes

-To avoid the GFV rule, do not trade with unsettled funds.
-Many traders split up their cash to match the settlement period and how often they want to trade.
+To avoid the GFV rule, simply do not trade with unsettled funds.
+Many traders divide their account balance in a way that matches the settlement period for securities and the frequency with which they plan to trade.

 Fees and Commissions

-Thinkorswim’s fee schedule is good for scalpers and high-frequency traders.
+thinkorswim has an attractive fee schedule for scalpers and other active traders.
 The broker

-does not charge a commission on stock transactions, and regulatory fees are very low.
+does not charge a commission on online trades of listed stocks and ETFs, and any applicable industry fees are generally small.

-There are many things to like about Thinkorswim for scalping stocks, but there are also a few downsides.
+There are many things we like about thinkorswim for scalping stocks, along with a couple of areas that could still be better.

 Pros